skhelmbrecht/skhelmbrecht.github.io/content/tutoring.md

 - SAT Math
 - ACT Math
-- SAT Subject Test in Math Levels I and II
+- SAT Subject Test in Math, Levels I and II
 - GRE Math
-- GMAT Math

 # Qualifications and Methodology

-I am a graduate student at New York University's Courant Institute studying pure mathematics.
-I have always been passionate about education, and I aspire to become a college professor.
-While at NYU, I have taught both Calculus 1 and Linear Algebra to undergraduates.
-For testimonials, please see my [teaching page](https://sarahhelmbrecht.com/teaching/).
-I have been tutoring math at the undergraduate and high school levels for over 4 years.
-I started tutoring virtually with a tutoring agency before setting off on my own to do freelance tutoring.

-As for my background, I graduated from Anderson High School in Austin, Texas in May 2020 with an International Baccalaureate Certificate and Distinguished Achievement.
+I graduated from Anderson High School in Austin, Texas in May 2020 with an International Baccalaureate Certificate and Distinguished Achievement.
 I scored a 1580 on the SAT (790 math, 790 verbal) in one try with no tutoring or prep courses.
-I also earned two AP Scholar Awards with Distinction and a National AP Scholar Award for my successes on 12 different AP tests, including Calculus and Statistics.
+I also earned two AP Scholar Awards with Distinction and a National AP Scholar Award for my successes on 12 different AP tests.
 Next, I attended Tulane University in New Orleans, Louisiana.
 I graduated in May 2023 with a Bachelor of Science in Mathematics and Computer Science and a 3.8 GPA after only three years of undergraduate study.
 I am now working towards my Master's in Mathematics at NYU, and I am in the process of applying to Ph.D. programs.

 During my undergraduate experience at Tulane, I took classes on trauma-informed education.
 This has become especially useful post-pandemic.
 My approach to tutoring is informed by the idea that many students lost precious years of development, in terms of math skills and beyond, during COVID lockdowns.
 I assess not only the areas where students need help with their current curriculum, but any prerequisite skills that are lacking so that we can reinforce their foundational knowledge.
 [Click here](https://sarahhelmbrecht.com/blog/COVIDandMathematicsEducation/) to read a blog post about how I have applied what I learned in one of my favorite education classes.